arhankundu99/Important-Algo-and-Data-structures/Graphs/README.md

 2. DFS is used in decision making problems and BFS can be used to find shortest distance in an unweighted graph.
 3. Both have same time complexity: O(V+E)
 4. BFS is slower than DFS.

+## DO NOT USE DFS TO CALCULATE SHORTEST DISTANCE!